-Maryland Natural Resources Police officers have charged four men with hunting violations in incidents in Queen Anne’s and Talbot counties.
+The Maryland Natural Resources Police charged the following men with violations in Cecil, Garrett and Talbot counties.